jesuscc1993/anicon/README.md

 #### AutoMode

 If enabled, the script will automatically select the first item from the search results.
-This works fine in most cases but in case you have separate folders for different seasons for the same anime, it will end up applying the same cover art of to all of those folders.
+This works fine in most cases but in case you have separate folders for different seasons for the same anime/manga, it will end up applying the same cover art of to all of those folders.
 It will be decided on the basis of which season has the highest score.

 #### Blank Input

 If you're not using AutoMode, you can give a blank input when you're asked to choose and it'll pick the first item from search results.
 This way, you can save a few keystrokes, just hitting the Enter key instead of typing '1' and then Enter.
-The anime you're looking for is most often the first one in the results.
+The anime/manga you're looking for is most often the first one in the results.

 ### Okay so I did everything, but the icons aren't showing up. (_panicks_)